ryantd42/NY-Legislative-Git/2023/S549C-2023/bill.md

-  (C)  "WILLFUL MISREPRESENTATION" OR "WILLFUL FALSE STATEMENT" MEANS AN INTENTIONAL, KNOWING, OR  DELIBERATELY  FALSE  REPRESENTATION  FROM  THE CLAIMANT  TO THE DEPARTMENT, MADE IN ORDER TO OBTAIN UNEMPLOYMENT INSUR- ANCE BENEFITS.
+  (C)  "WILLFUL MISREPRESENTATION" OR "WILLFUL FALSE STATEMENT" MEANS AN INTENTIONAL, KNOWING, OR  DELIBERATELY  FALSE  REPRESENTATION  FROM  THE CLAIMANT  TO THE DEPARTMENT, MADE IN ORDER TO OBTAIN UNEMPLOYMENT INSUR-

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02352-10-4
+ S. 549--C  2

+ ANCE BENEFITS.
 "KNOWING" FOR THE PURPOSES OF THIS PARAGRAPH MEANS HAVING ACTUAL KNOWLEDGE.
-  (2) NOTWITHSTANDING ANY PROVISION OF SECTION FIVE HUNDRED  NINETY-FOUR OF  THIS  TITLE  TO THE CONTRARY, ANY CLAIMANT WHO HAS RECEIVED BENEFITS

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02352-08-4
- S. 549--B  2

- UNDER THE PROVISIONS OF THIS ARTICLE ON OR AFTER JANUARY TWENTY-SEVENTH, TWO THOUSAND TWENTY, TO WHICH THEY WERE NOT ENTITLED SHALL NOT  BE  HELD LIABLE  FOR  THE  AMOUNTS  OVERPAID  PROVIDED  THAT ALL OF THE FOLLOWING CONDITIONS EXIST:
+  (2)  NOTWITHSTANDING ANY PROVISION OF SECTION FIVE HUNDRED NINETY-FOUR OF THIS TITLE TO THE CONTRARY, ANY CLAIMANT WHO  HAS  RECEIVED  BENEFITS UNDER THE PROVISIONS OF THIS ARTICLE ON OR AFTER JANUARY TWENTY-SEVENTH, TWO  THOUSAND  TWENTY, TO WHICH THEY WERE NOT ENTITLED SHALL NOT BE HELD LIABLE FOR THE AMOUNTS OVERPAID  PROVIDED  THAT  ALL  OF  THE  FOLLOWING CONDITIONS EXIST:
   (A)  SUCH  OVERPAYMENT  WAS  NOT  DUE  TO A WILLFUL FALSE STATEMENT OR MISREPRESENTATION;